lars-vc/r2d2/README.md

 # R2D2
 ## How to install
-Git clone the project
+Git clone the project:
 ```
 git clone https://github.com/lars-vc/r2d2
 ```
-Then go into the project and compile it for your machine Also comes with a precompiled version that might work for your system if you don't want to install the rust compiler (building is recommended)
+Then go into the project and compile it for your machine:
 ```
 cd r2d2
 cargo build --release
 ```
-Lastly alias R2D2 for easy access (put this in your .bashrc to make this change permanent)
+Lastly alias R2D2 for easy access (put this in your .bashrc to make this change permanent):
 ```
 alias r2d2='/absolute/path/to/r2d2/target/release/r2d2'
 ```